Our Journey to The Manor at York Town: Two Couples Share Why They Chose This Beautiful Community

 Luxurious, worry-free living with great food and great friends

-With luxurious décor, spacious apartments and plenty of room for family and friends, the Krumenackers have enjoyed the many friendships they’ve made since moving in.
+With luxurious décor, spacious apartments and plenty of room for family and friends, the two have enjoyed the many friendships they’ve made since moving in.
 “We’ve made great friends here.
 Everyone is very welcoming and all of the residents have close relationships with each other,” Joe reflects.
-For the Krumenackers, the Manor’s wide array of activities and events have been wonderful opportunities to spend time with fellow residents.
+For Joe and Lee, the Manor’s wide array of activities and events have been wonderful opportunities to spend time with fellow residents.

 Whether they’re enjoying a game of shuffleboard in the courtyard, outdoor concerts with professional entertainers, or some friendly competition in Wii bowling, residents can enjoy their retired years participating in activities that suit their unique interests.
 “Whatever you want to do here, you can do it,” says Joe.
 “I really enjoy the daily exercise classes,” Lee affirms.
 “And I really like the water volleyball.
 We have a group of eight residents and we get very competitive,” Joe laughs.